fisharebest/webtrees/README.md

 * To view sites that contain both left-to-right and right-to-left text (e.g.
   English data on Hebrew pages), you will need to use a browser that provides support for the HTML5 **dir="auto"** attribute.
-At present, neither Edge or Internet Explorer support this.
+At present, neither Edge nor Internet Explorer support this.
 * HTML Frames.
 Note that **webtrees** uses cookies to track login sessions.
   Internet Explorer users should review
   ``Settings`` / ``Internet Options`` / ``Privacy`` / ``Advanced`` for more details.